 This prize has been on my radar since 2006, when I first inquired about this International opportunity.
 At that time the curator, Andy Fairgrieve, was venturing into new territory and relying on Canadian galleries to put forth their best talent.
 Andy is a colourful, dreadlocked go-to-guy-in-a-kilt who has been privvy to the numerous submissions and ideas put forth by artists across Canada.
 I can only imagine what our Canadian artists have proposed over the years, and I am still waiting for the prize to select a painter.
-I know painting is considered by many to be an archaic form of art, and often not considered for a prize such as this as the common thought is painters can always sell their works and make money, installation artists however, have to find private or government investment to back their projects, which often only last for the moment and not a lifetime.
-Despite having had over 100 artists through our doors since the residency began, I am not sure if I have ever seen a painter grace the cottages at Glenfiddich.
+I know painting is considered by many to be an archaic form of art, and often not considered for a prize such as this as the common thought is painters can always sell their works and make money.
+Installation artists however, have to find private or government investment to back their projects, which often only last for the moment and not a lifetime.
+Despite having had over 100 artists through their doors since the residency began, I am not sure if I have ever seen a painter grace the cottages at Glenfiddich.

 So what will the 2019 resident create while exploring the Glenfiddich Distillery and town of Dufftown?
 Will the artist be inspired to create a work based on the founder William Grant, who established the distillery in 1887?
 Perhaps a work based on the locations important to the town and the family, a town whose top employer is the distilleries themselves, in fact the distilleries created the town in the highlands of Scotland.
 The Glenlivet and Glenfiddich, come from Speyside.
 Strathspey has the greatest number of distilleries of any of the whisky producing areas of Scotland.
 Dufftown alone has six working distilleries with an annual capacity of 40.4m litres of spirit.